ds-wizard/dsw-integration-sdk/README.md

 action
     .init()
     .then((data) => {
-        // UUID of the user that performed the action const userUuid = data.userUuid
+        // Auth token of the user that performed the action const userToken = data.userToken

         // UUID of the project on which the action was performed const projectUuid = data.projectUuid